5 Things You Can Do With Poi in Hawaii That Don’t Involve Feeding it to Your Dog

 Pretty much everyone knows what it’s like to wake in the morning with the feeling that someone has thrown an axe through your forehead.
 Perhaps it was too many bright blue cocktails the night before, but the details are hazy.

 Whatever happened, it almost certainly feels like someone force fed you a pile of trash, before getting the whole cast of High School Musical to river dance on your squishy brain.
+This is a great option before getting out on a dinner cruise and eating even more poi.

 It’s times like this when you may find yourself reaching for the paracetamol, but should really be reaching for the poi.